-A motion to consolidate cases must be filed in the lowest-numbered case.
-The movant must also file a notice of the motion in all other cases proposed for consolidation with the assistance of the Clerk's Office.
-The judge assigned to the lowest-numbered case will decide the motion.
-Unless the court orders otherwise, cases are consolidated into the lowest-numbered case.
+Any motion pursuant to this rule must be filed in the lower-lowest-numbered case, and a.
+The movant must also file a notice of the motion must be filed in all other cases which are sought to be consolidated.
+The motion will be decided by the-proposed for consolidation with the assistance of the Clerk's Office.
+The judge assigned to the lower-lowest-numbered case.
+If will decide the motion-is granted,.
+Unless the case will be court orders otherwise, cases are consolidated into the case with the-lowest-numbered case.

-(b) Consolidation.
+(c)(b) Sua Sponte Consolidation.

-The court may enter an order of consolidation on its own.
-An order entered by the court is effective 14 days after service unless an objection is filed within that time in the case where the order is entered.
-If a timely objection is filed, no consolidation will occur until the court has ruled on the objection.
+The court may sua sponte enter an order of consolidation.
+Any on its own.
+An order entered sua sponte by the court will beis effective 14 days after service, unless a party in interest files an objection thereto prior to expiration of such fourteen day period. is filed within that time in the case where the order is entered.
+If a timely objection is filed, no consolidation will occur until the court has entered a ruling uponruled on the objection.